Respiratory therapy is a rewarding and essential profession, playing an irreplaceable role in the medical field.

 11. Decision Making

-In a clinical setting, respiratory therapists must make decisions that directly impact patient care, often in high-stress or time-sensitive situations.
+In clinical settings, respiratory therapists must make decisions that directly impact patient care, often under high stress or within tight time frames.

-This might involve choosing an appropriate treatment method, adjusting ventilator settings, or deciding on the need for further diagnostic tests.
+This involves selecting appropriate treatments, adjusting ventilator settings, or deciding on the need for further diagnostic tests.

-The ability to analyze data, apply theoretical knowledge, and use clinical judgment, all while considering the ethical and practical implications, can be a significant struggle for students to overcome.
+Students must learn to analyze data, apply theoretical knowledge, and use clinical judgment while considering ethical and practical implications, making decision-making a significant challenge.

 12. Calculations